curityio/github-authenticator/README.rst

             :align: center
             :width: 500px

-Selecting to authenticate users in the new app

 Then, give the app a name, e.g., ``Curity-Enterprise-Integration-App``.

 When you view the app's configuration after creating it, you'll find the ``Client ID`` and ``Client Secret``.
 These will be needed later when configuring the plug-in in Curity.